HEM-Inc/MTConnect_SmartSaw_DC/README.md

 -i                ReInit the MongoDB parts and job databases

--2                Use the docker V2 scripts for Ubuntu 24.04 and up base OS
+-1                Use the docker V1 scripts for Ubuntu 22.04 and earlier

 -h                Print this Help.